 Another post from the same website, First Day of Class Activities that Create a Climate for Learning, by Maryellen Weimer, shares four first day activities that “…emphasize the importance of learning and the responsibility students share for shaping the classroom environment.”
 One of these, called Syllabus Speed Dating, helps ensure that your students are not only “…acquainted with each other, [but is] a great way to get them reading the syllabus and finding out for themselves what they need to know about the course.”

-For more icebreaker suggestions see the list of 32 activities posted by the Center for Teaching and Learning at Lansing Community College and a long list provided by the Teaching and Learning Center at the University of New Mexico.
+For more icebreaker suggestions see the list of activities posted by the Center for Teaching Excellence at Lansing Community College.

 Macie Hall, Senior Instructional Designer